RECOMM CO., LTD. 2Q Earnings Preview

 • Prior Quarter:

-Segment profit adjustments of negative JPY 150M (vs. negative JPY 32M in year-ago quarter)—a deterioration of approximately JPY 118M YoY
+Segment profit adjustments of negative JPY 150M (vs. negative JPY 32M in the year-ago quarter)—a deterioration of approximately JPY 118M YoY

 • Key Metrics: